-Both the Otago and Southland regions have seen good growth within their economies, with the percentage change in Gross Domestic Product (GDP) between 2016 and 2021 being approximately 27 percent and 31 percent, respectively.
+Both the Otago and Southland regions have seen good growth within their economies, with the percentage change in Gross Domestic Product (GDP) between 2016 and 2021 being approximately 27 percent and 31 percent, respectively.16

 For more information on economic performance, please access the Ministry for Business, Innovation and Employment's Regional Economic Activity Web Tool.
+The road and rail networks across the South Island that connect the regions, along with the Cook Strait ferries and ports are vital for the economic and social welfare of the regions.